All students must meet the Requirements for the Master's Degree

-Students are required to pass a written comprehensive exam that will be taken in March of the second year.
+Students are required to pass a written comprehensive exam.
 The format is a take-home written exam.
-The questions will be based on the core-curriculum Pharmacology focused courses common to the thesis and non-thesis based tracks.
+The questions are based on the required courses, which are common to the thesis and non-thesis tracks.
 Grading is on a 1-10 scale for each question.
 An average score of 7 or better is required to pass.
-If a passing grade is not obtained, one re-take is permitted.
+If a passing grade is not obtained, 1 re-take is permitted.

 Requirements for Advancement to Candidacy for the Degree of Master of Science